Antalpha-Labs/baby-plonk/README.md

 **Baby Plonk** is an educational version of the PlonK protocol designed to assist beginners in comprehending its fundamental principles.
 While not a complete implementation of the protocol, it serves to simplify the concepts for ease of understanding, and does not prioritize efficiency.

-This repository originated from the [PlonKathon](https://github.com/0xPARC/plonkathon) and was subsequently modified to align with the material presented in [Understanding Plonk Protocol](https://github.com/sec-bit/learning-zkp/blob/develop/plonk-intro-cn/README.md).
+This repository originated from the [PlonKathon](https://github.com/0xPARC/plonkathon) and was subsequently modified to align with the material presented in the first 4 articles of [Understanding Plonk Protocol](https://github.com/sec-bit/learning-zkp/blob/develop/plonk-intro-cn/README.md).

 ## Getting started